DonMVB/aws/AWS_Assoc_SAA_C02.md

 ![Screen Shot 2020-06-17 at 8 16 23 PM](https://user-images.githubusercontent.com/13093517/84963455-71af6a00-b0d7-11ea-8168-15dd791bf000.png)

 - You can customize your CloudWatch dashboards for insights.
-- There is a multi-platform CloudWatch agent which can be installed on both Linux and Windows-based instances.
+- There is a multi-platform CloudWatch agent for both Linux and Windows (separate install).
 This agent enables you to select the metrics to be collected, including sub-resource metrics such as per-CPU core.
 You can use this single agent to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.
+(TDJ)  You can then use custom CloudWatch metrics to create alarms.
 - The following metrics are not collected from EC2 instances via CloudWatch:
   - Memory utilization
   - Disk swap utilization